 Research shows that community support during the first 6 months after individuals are released from jail or prison is critical to their success.
 We have expanded our mission to provide people getting out of jail with a supportive group that will come alongside them in their reentry into the community.
-Restoration Groups will be made up of volunteers who serve as mentors and role models which provide emotional and spiritual support to formerly incarcerated individuals during weekly meetings.
+A New Beginnings Team will be made up of volunteers who serve as mentors and role models which provide emotional and spiritual support to formerly incarcerated individuals during weekly meetings.

-Dennis Noonan is our Community Outreach Coordinator who is directing this effort.
-As coordinator, he will be reaching out to area churches to gauge their interest in forming a Restoration Team.
-He will then follow up with all interested parties and
+Our Community Outreach Coordinator be reaching out to area churches and other organizations to gauge their interest in forming a New Beginnings reentry team.
+They will then follow up with all interested parties and schedule volunteer training.

-The coordinator will match Core Team Members up with a Restoration Team.
+The coordinator will match reentrants identified by our chaplain staff with a New Beginnings Team.
 The group will meet weekly to share struggles. successes and everything in between.
 Together they will set goals, pray, cry, and laugh.

-People interested in becoming a member of a restoration team can expect the following training and support:
+People interested in becoming a member of a reentry support team can expect the following training and support: